amethystaurora-robo/Rare_event_algorithms/README.md

 11. Create two side by side plots of instanton
 12. Do more calculations for importance sampling

 Working on coomparable plots of salinity and AMOC (and temperature) with target values of 30 standard deviations above/below mean.
+Then do importance sampling analysis.

 # References: